g8hh/progress-knight3/README.md

  - [x] global function within townBuildings.js to calculate and return the amount of income from entire town
  - [x] code to link income calculation to the main.js income calculation that applies gameSpeed to our income
  - [x] code inside handleClick functions to update town income
  - [ ] code inside handleClick functions to update or add xp multipliers (this needs to be broken down into smaller chunks)
+ - [x] code to display town income per day in the Town tab

  Debug:
  Running into an issue with the new gameData references.
 I'm wondering if when I set gameData.townData = o_townBuildingsContainer if Javascript makes